gstavrinos/ez_pick_and_place/README.md

 8. The name of a default position (used to reset in case of a planner failure). [::String]
 9. Whether the robot should reset to its default pose if a failure occurs. [::Bool]
 10. Whether status messages should be printed [::Bool]
+11. The maximum velocity scaling factor of the MoveIt! planners. [::Float64]
+12. The maximum acceleration scaling factor of the MoveIt! planners. [::Float64]

 `EzPnP` fields: